Clubs and Organizations in District 126

 IMC Youth Advisory Board

-Description: This is a group of dedicated students who wish to promote reading, computer literacy, and library usage at the ZB IMC and at the Zion-Benton Public Library.
+Description: The IMC Youth Advisory Board is a group of dedicated students who wish to promote reading, computer literacy, and library usage at the Zion-Benton Township High School IMC and at the Zion-Benton Public Library.
 These students are leaders during Teen Read Week and Teen Tech Week and contribute to our library's website and print collection.
 Students must maintain a "C" or higher in all classes and be respectful and responsible to all students and staff.
-Meet during periods 4, 5 and 6 with lunch provided.
+Students will meet once per quarter.

 Meets: As referenced above.